Can $f(R)$ gravity relieve $H_0$ and $\sigma_8$ tensions?: Numerical Results

 \section{Numerical Results}

 For the purpose of studying the alleviation of two important cosmological tensions in the framework of HS $f(R)$ models, our main numerical results are displayed in Fig.\ref{f1} and Fig.\ref{f2} and marginalized constraining results are presented in Tab.\ref{t1} and Tab.\ref{t2}.
 We find that the $H_0$ values (see Tab.\ref{f1}) derived from Planck-18 data in five HS models are now $4.14\sigma$, $4.23\sigma$, $4.12\sigma$, $4.21\sigma$ and $4.16\sigma$ lower than that directly measured by the HST, and that these new $H_0$ values relieve hardly the existing $4.39\sigma$ tension under the assumption of $\Lambda$CDM.
+This implies that HS gravity behaves very similar to $\Lambda$CDM at the background level.
+To some extent, one can predict its $H_0$ behavior via Eq.(\ref{7}).
 In Fig.\ref{f1}, we have exhibited the constrained 2-dimensional parameter spaces ($\Omega_m$, $\sigma_8$) for five HS models, it is easy to see the large $H_0$ gap between CMB and HST observations.
 Only using the CMB data, we conclude that $H_0$ is insensitive to typical model parameter $\log_{10}f_{R0}$ in all five models (see the right panel of Fig.\ref{f1}).
 To investigate the $\sigma_8$ tension, in Fig.\ref{f2}, first of all, we display the constrained $\Omega_m$-$\sigma_8$ plane for $\Lambda$CDM as a reference.
 Then, we present constrained $\Omega_m$-$\sigma_8$ planes for the commonly used HS model with $n=1$ and for the complete HS model with free $n$, respectively.
 We find that the relatively small $\sigma_8$ discrepancy in both considered HS scenarios with a little larger parameter spaces ($\Omega_m$, $\sigma_8$) cannot be resolved and is still over $1\sigma$ level.
 This implies that the HS $f(R)$ gravity cannot reduce current $H_0$ and $\sigma_8$ tensions, which is the key result of this work.

 It is also interesting to study the parameter degeneracy between $\log_{10}f_{R0}$ and $\sigma_8$.
 When only using CMB data, for five HS models, one may find that $\log_{10}f_{R0}$ is positively correlated with $\sigma_8$, which indicates that stronger deviations in HS f(R) gravity from GR lead to larger effects of matter clustering (see Fig.\ref{f3}).
 However, when using the combined dataset CBSHR, this positive correlation disappears and $\sigma_8$ seems to be insensitive to $\log_{10}f_{R0}$ (see Fig.\ref{f4}).
 Meanwhile, we are also of interests to study the degeneracy between the additional parameter $n$ and $\sigma_8$, and find that the amplitude of matter clustering is insensitive to $n$ regardless of the use of C or CBSHR datasets (see Fig.\ref{f5}).
 Furthermore, to study the degeneracies between parameters better, we exhibit the marginalized constraints on HS $f(R)$ models with $n=1$ and free $n$ in Fig.\ref{f6} and Fig.\ref{f7}, and obtain the following conclusions: (i) to a large extent, the parameter spaces are compressed when combining C with BSHR datasets; (ii) in all cases, two typical parameters $\log_{10}f_{R0}$ and $n$ are insensitive to other cosmological parameters, which is clarified for the first time in the literature.